Cross-Resolution SAR Target Detection Using Structural Hierarchy Adaptation and Reliable Adjacency Alignment: Experiments and Analysis

-As for Vehicle LR→HR and Vehicle HR→LR results from Table~\ref{tab:vehicle}, the mAP scores are similar to F1 scores.
-This similarity can be attributed to the relatively uniform scale distribution of vehicles in the dataset, which reduces the challenge of bounding box regression.
-Nevertheless, our method still achieves the best performance compared to other methods in both tasks.
-Specifically, in the Vehicle LR→HR task, our method achieves 0.713 F1 score, outperforming the second-best method, IDA, by approximately 12\%.
-This substantial improvement demonstrates that our approach is not only suitable for addressing resolution discrepancies in meter-level datasets, but also effective for cross-resolution target detection in sub-meter, very high-resolution datasets.
+{As for the sub-meter level cross-resolution results (Vehicle LR→HR and Vehicle HR→LR) in Table~\ref{tab:vehicle}, the mAP scores are closer to the F1 scores.
+This can be attributed to the relatively uniform scale distribution of vehicles in the dataset, which reduces the challenge of bounding box regression during the detection process.
+Nevertheless, our method still achieves the best performance in Recall, mAP, and F1 in both tasks.
+Specifically, in the Vehicle HR→LR task, our method achieves 0.652 mAP and 0.701 F1 score, outperforming the second-best method, MIC, by approximately 16~\%.
+Although, in the Vehicle LR→HR task, our method's Precision is slightly lower than IDA by 1.2~\%, it surpasses IDA by at least 10~\% in Recall, F1, and mAP metrics, indicating that our method achieves a better balance between recall and precision.}

+{Based on the above results and analysis, our method is not only suitable for addressing resolution discrepancies in meter-level datasets, but is also effective for cross-resolution target detection in sub-meter, very high-resolution datasets.}